PacktPublishing/LaTeX-Beginner-s-Guide-Third-Edition/README.md

 **Who this book is for:**

-I wrote this book for students, researchers, educators, and professionals in academia, STEM, and publishing who need to create structured, high-quality documents.
+This book is written for students, researchers, educators, and professionals in academia, STEM, and publishing who need to create structured, high-quality documents.
 Whether you're preparing research papers, technical reports, books, or presentations, this guide simplifies LaTeX for beginners while offering advanced features for experienced users.
 No prior LaTeX knowledge is required, making it ideal for anyone looking to skill up in professional document formatting, citations, and PDF production with ease.

 ### Related products
 * LaTeX Cookbook [[Packt]](https://www.packtpub.com/en-de/product/latex-cookbook-9781835080320) [[Amazon]](https://www.amazon.com/LaTeX-Cookbook-practical-ready-use/dp/1835080324) [[Book website]](https://latex-coookbook.net)